tildeclub/site/wiki/source/netnews.md

 1. When you click `Send` on your new post,
    Thunderbird would ask for your Tilde.club username and password (which is the same as the one you use on your [Tilde.club email](email.html)).

+## News proxies

+### leafnode
+[Leafnode](http://leafnode.sourceforge.net/) is a software package that implements a store & forward NNTP proxy (client and server).
+It gives a regular newsreader off-line functionality, merges news articles from several upstream newsservers for newsreaders that only support one server well, and avoids duplicate news downloads for a small LAN with multiple users reading news.

+Leafnode is suitable for “leaf” nodes, that is, nodes that only pull from other Netnews nodes.

+As of 2026-08-11, `leafnode` is not available as a tilde.club system executable.